-- ▶ Then a maximal set of shortest path from the leftmost layer of the tree construction to nodes in F needs to be computed. - to right. - matching edge. - edges in the BFS-tree or edges that have been ignored during BFS-tree construction. - odd node in layer $\ell+1$ from left to right. - A DFS search in the resulting graph gives us a maximal set of vertex disjoint path from left to right in the resulting
+- ► Then a maximal set of shortest path from the leftmost layer of the tree construction to nodes in F needs to be computed. - Any such path must visit the layers of the BFS-tree from left to right. - ► To go from an odd layer to an even layer it must use a matching edge. - ► To go from an even layer to an odd layer edge it can use edges in the BFS-tree or edges that have been ignored during BFS-tree construction. - We direct all edges btw. an even node in some layer l to an odd node in layer $\ell+1$ from left to right. - ▶ A DFS search in the resulting graph gives us a maximal set of vertex disjoint path from left to right in the resulting graph.